Yami-no-karuro/Linear-Regression/readme.md

 Using **Simple Linear Regression**, we can establish the mathematical relationship `Y = mX + b` where:

 - `Y` The dependend variable, in other words our output or prediction.
-(The predicted crop yield (es... kgs per hectare))
+(The predicted crop yield)
 - `X` The indipendent variabile, in other words our input.
-(The amount of fertilizer applied (es... kgs per hectare))
+(The amount of fertilizer applied)
 - `m` The "slope", or how much **Y** changes for each unit of **X**.
 (How much the yield changes per unit of fertilizer)
 - `b` The "bias", or **Y** when **X** is 0.
 (The expected yield with no fertilizer)